-OpenTRV sets out to make it easy to save lots of energy by not heating rooms that you're not in, and by no longer trying to use a single thermostat to get your whole house comfortable.
+OpenTRV sets out to make it easy to save lots of energy by only heating rooms that you're using, and by no longer trying to use a single thermostat to get your whole house comfortable.

 Heating accounts for around 60% of UK domestic energy use and 60% of people admit to heating unoccupied rooms. [p2 DECC 2012 2323, p33 DECC 2012 6918]